3D Game Art Studio • 3D Art Services - iLogos

 iLogos 3D Art Team

-Now that we’ve talked about the process of 3D art production, let’s talk about the roles of people who are going to become the beating heart of your game.
+Now that we’ve talked about the process of 3D game art production, let’s talk about the roles of people who are going to become the beating heart of your game.

 Head of art